Python: __init__ is NOT a constructor: a deep dive in Python object creation

 Internally, the functions below get executed when you create a new object:

-• __new__: allocates memory and returns the new object
+__new__: allocates memory and returns the new object__init__: initialize newly created object; set state

 In the code below we demonstrate this by overriding __new__ with our own function.
 In the next part we’ll use this principle to do some interesting things: